 According to a report from ExperiencetoLead.com, the Department of Labor says that the top reason people seek out other job opportunities is that they don’t feel appreciated.
 A Deloitte survey of 16,000 professionals found that 54% would be happy with a verbal “thank you.”
 Another 31% would like a written “thank you” in order to feel appreciated.
 Keeping top talent could be as simple as saying thank you–who knew?

 Do a little more to show your employees you’re tuned in to their contributions this year with a few ideas to celebrate Employee Appreciation Day:

-The most cost effective way to show appreciation for a job well done is verbally thanking employees.
+The most cost-effective way to show appreciation for a job well done is by verbally thanking employees.
 Take it a step further by keeping certificates and appreciation cards on hand.
 Check out our free printable certificates here.
 Or, for those who appreciate a good pun, our printable mini appreciation cards:

 Have your CEO and other senior leadership shout out achievements and give thanks.
 Employees like to know their work is recognized and that they are making a difference.

 Have employees submit workplace photos of things like favorite wins, artistic shots of normal days, or hilarious candids of coworkers and award winners with an extra day off or rewards points within your employee recognition program.
 Order lunch for the winner announcement and use culture-appropriate rules for judging.

 EA Day Lunch